 - The judging chairman will recommend directly to the AIAA staff member present graduate papers found worthy of submissions for the Dr. Abe Zarem Award.

-- First prize Undergraduate, Masters, Team, and Community Outreach winners at recognized AIAA Regional Student Conferences are the only individuals considered for the International Student Paper Conference.
+- First prize Undergraduate, Masters, and Team winners at recognized AIAA Regional Student Conferences are the only individuals considered for the International Student Paper Conference.

 - Written remarks on annotated papers (if possible) from each judge should be returned to the author(s) as soon as possible.
 This step is crucial to provide participants with timely and constructive feedback.
 Actual score and rank information (beyond 1st, 2nd and 3rd place), are NOT to be shared to the faculty or student participants.